varun-rohilla/quiz-app/readme.md

 - 5 timed multiple-choice questions
 - Instant feedback for correct and wrong answers
 - Final score display
-- Resonsive design for mobile and desktop
+- Responsive design for mobile and desktop

 ## Built with